Feminist health center: Differences from mainstream health clinics

 Although most feminist health centers are abortion providers, not all of them are.
-For example, the Chicago Women's Health Center has remained committed to the principles of self-help and informed consent, and strives to provide care to underserved populations, but does not provide abortion care.
 Conversely, not all abortion providers are feminist health centers – in fact, most are not, just as most providers of women's health care are not feminist.

 The women's health movement has succeeded in changing mainstream health care in several ways, including mandating the practice of informed consent and implementing the discussion of multiple treatment options.
 Thus, some practices that were once deemed radical and found primarily in feminist health centers have become routine in medical facilities throughout the country.
 However, feminist health centers remain distinct from their mainstream counterparts in important ways.

 Feminist health centers continue to see health care as a political issue – they believe that improvements in women's health come not only from advances in medicine, but also from society making inroads against injustice and inequality.
 Feminist health centers will not shy away from controversial topics, including abortion, which most centers are committed to providing as a critical component of comprehensive women's health care.

 Furthermore, feminist health centers maintain a commitment to reaching underserved populations that is largely unseen in other medical providers.
 Feminist health centers provide services to minorities, immigrants, refugees, the LGBTQI community, and the uninsured.
 To meet these needs, clinics usually offer sliding scale or reduced fees for services, and offer free health care to those who cannot afford to pay.
 In addition to reaching these oft-neglected populations, feminist health centers try to provide sensitive and respectful health care, recognizing health disparities in underserved groups and tailoring their services to the needs of the communities in which they operate.